 What is the world record for the "Most Surfboards Stacked on a Car"?
-The famous book says a group of surfers successfully stacked a total of 282 surfboards on top of a car and drove 30.4 m (100 ft) near Santa Barbara, California, USA.
+The famous book says a group of surfers successfully stacked a total of 282 surfboards on top of the car and drove 30.4 m (100 ft) near Santa Barbara, California, USA.
 Incredible, isn't it?

 What about the "Most People Riding a Surfboard" record?
 Guinness says 47 surfers simultaneously rode a scaled up surfboard measuring 12 metres (39ft), Snapper Rocks, Queensland, Australia on 5 March 2005.
-The process was not simple and the giant surfboard carrying all the surfers was towed through the water until being released.
+The process was not simple, and the giant surfboard carrying all surfers was towed through the water until being released.

 Well, Dale Webster, from USA, must still be tired.
 He has been surfing every day since 2 September 1975, at least three waves to shore each time, to own the "Most Consecutive Days Surfing" title.
 Hard to beat.

-Did you know Donald Dettloff, from USA, owns 647 different surfboards?
+Did you know that Donald Dettloff, from USA, owns 647 different surfboards?
 Well, he holds the record for the "Largest Collection of Surfboards".
 These planks are stored in his property in Haiku, Maui, Hawaii.
 The modest collection is the result of 15 years of investments.
 Dettloff used the boards to create a fence.
 Crazy.

 SurferToday.com reported the record which belongs to Gary Saavedra, from Panama.
 The national surfing champion confirmed the "Longest Wave Surfed on Open Water": 43.1 miles (66.47 kilometres), on the Panama Canal, in Panama, on the 19th March 2011.